hlr lookup

 Call Flow for phone number lookup :

 The ss7/Sigtran is the communication protocol between HLR and the lookup node/gateway.
 The originator initiates a GMS MAP 09.02 operation (SRI-SM) towards the HLR.
-The map operation has MSISDN as a key mandatory parameter.
+The map operation has MSISDN as a mandatory key parameter.

-When SRI-SM reaches the destination, the MSISDN lookup is performed in the database, if a subscriber is configured and the mobile phone is active/attached, IMSI and MSC number sends back to the lookup node in Response.
+When SRI-SM reaches the destination, the MSISDN lookup is performed in the database; if a subscriber is configured and the mobile phone is active/attached, IMSI and MSC number sends back to the lookup node in response.

 hlr lookup call flow